Rwanda Energy Group: History

 On 31 January 2014, the Rwandan parliament enacted a law, splitting the Energy Water and Sanitation Authority (EWSA) into two separate entities: (a) the Water and Sanitation Corporation (WASAC) and (b) the Rwanda Energy Group Limited (REG).
 REG was incorporated as holding company, with two subsidiaries, owned 100 percent (1) the Energy Development Corporation Limited (EDCL) and (2) the Energy Utility Corporation Limited (EUCL).
 REG was created in July 2014.

 Operations

 EDCL is responsible for identifying energy generation sites, procuring land, contractors and necessary infrastructure to develop power stations.
 Its mandate includes working in close collaboration with independent power producers IPPs in the country.
 EUCL is responsible for maintaining and improving power plants, transmission and distribution networks, as well as delivery of electrical energy to consumers at a sustainable fee.

 REG serves as coordinator and overseer of both corporations, which are free to carry out their day-to-day operation in accordance with their business plans and mandates.
 REG works closely with the Rwanda Ministry of Infrastructure to set and monitor national goals and objectives.

 Governance

 Rwanda Energy Group Limited is overseen by a board of directors chaired by Dr. Didacienne Mukanyiligira.
-The CEO of REG is Ron Weiss, formerly Senior Vice-President for Engineering Projects & Business Development at Israel Electric Corporation.
+The CEO of REG is Armand M. Zingiro, formerly Managing Director of EUCL, a subsidiary company of REG.